bashincajun/testblog/_posts/2021-09-27-My OSWP Journey.md

 It took me just under 2 hours to complete the test, which is longer than I care to admit However about 2 mins after I logged into the workstation i had a complete brain fart, forgot everything i had studied (why i recommenced folks go through the labs more than once) and spent at least 30 mins flailing in my terminal like a fish out of water.

-Once I gather my thoughts I was able to successfully attack the other two targets with ease.
+Once I gathered my thoughts I was able to successfully attack the other two targets with ease.
 After which i went back through and attacked all three targets again which I was glad i did as i realized i missed some screenshots.

+After I went back through a second time I then began putting together my report, ensuring that I followed the guidance from OffSec for submission.

+Three days after submitting my report I got notification that I succsusfully passed the test.+

 ## Tips For Practical Exams